Multi-scale clustering and source separation of InSight mission seismic data: Factorial Gaussian-mixture variational autoencoder (fVAE)

 \subsection{Generative model}

-Denote $\B{u} := (\B{u}_0, \ldots, \B{u}_{s-1})$ the pyramidal wavelet scattering covariance random variable for $s$ scales, which are our observed features of each signal.
-Our goal is to approximate the target joint distribution $p(\B{u})$ through variational inference~\citep[VI;][]{jordan1999introduction, blei2017variational} using samples of this distribution as training data.
+Denote $\B{u} := (\B{u}_0, \ldots, \B{u}_{s-1})$ as the pyramidal wavelet scattering spectra representation of an input signal for $s$ scales.
+Our goal is to approximate the target joint distribution $p(\B{u})$ using variational inference (VI) \cite{JordanEtAl_1999, BleiEtAl_2017}, leveraging samples from this distribution as training data.
 We achieve this by defining the following generative model,